-Method Restrictions Starting page Use Factory Default Settings The machine must use 192.168.0.xxx subnet.
-The 192.168.0.50 address must be available.
-87 Use a DHCP Server No restrictions on use.
-The SMD34E2 is fully compatible with the DHCP protocol.
-Once an address has been accepted over DHCP, the driver will save the address in nonvolatile mem- ory and use this stored address if DHCP is later disabled.
-88 Use the AMCI Net Configurator Util- ity No restrictions on use.
-The software can be used to set the SMD34E2 to any IPv4 address.
-The IP address will be stored in nonvolatile memory and used on subsequent power-ups.
-The software can also be used later to configure the parameters of the SMD34E2.
-92
+Method Restrictions Section Use Factory Default Settings 1) The machine must use 192.168.0.xxx subnet.
+2) The 192.168.0.50 address must be available.
+2.2a Use the Embedded Web Server No restrictions on use.
+This is the preferred method.
+The internal webserver can be used to set the SMD34E2 to any IPv4 address.
+The IP address and protocol will be stored in nonvolatile memory and used on subsequent power-ups.
+2.2b Use the AMCI NET Configurator Utility